 The VRU aims to empower young people in Greater Manchester to see that they are greater than violence.

 The I am greater campaign was developed with young people from across Greater Manchester and shows why young people are greater than violence.
 Young people shared their stories in a series of powerful videos, including individuals who have personally experienced the impact of serious violence.
 The campaign provides young people with the tools, knowledge and skills to recognise when a mate’s behaviour isn’t right and the positive actions they can take to prevent violence from escalating.
 The I am Greater campaign will move forward in Q2 2023 with a third phase, continuing the theme of co-creation with young people and deepening the involvement of those with lived experience of serious violence.
 I Am Greater

 Education programmes supported by the VRU have been delivered to over 500 young people across Greater Manchester.
 Find out more about some of the programmes on offer below

 Everybody has a role to play in preventing serious violence.We work closely with local organisations to support parents and families in Greater Manchester.

-If you’re worried about a young person, the I am greater campaign includes a series of videos for parents and carers with guidance on how to talk to your child about difficult subjects – Parents Resources – I Am Greater.
+If you’re worried about a young person, the I am greater campaign includes a series of videos for parents and carers with guidance on how to talk to your child about difficult subjects.
+In 2022-23, the VRU developed a dedicated strength based, trauma informed support programme for parents and carers via our parents & carer offer and have recently awarded a partner organisation with a contract to deliver this offer. – Parents Resources – I Am Greater.